4 Key Responsibilities of a Visual Storyteller

 - Visual Modeler, synthesizing concepts in real-time by creating graphic models that help simplify ideas that can sometimes be complex, and finally;

 - Inspirer, taking metaphorical comments and bringing them to life in a way that helps inspire the team through illustration.
-The above graphic is an example of that last role, the inspirer.
+The graphic below featuring the dancers is an example of that last role, the inspirer.

 The graphic recording snippets showcased below came out of a marketing and strategy session with a prominent automotive company in Europe that I created in real-time during an intensive group dialogue.